multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 }
 ```

 Notice how we've changed the payment intentionally to an invalid token to check the error case.
 Also, we've changed the expected deposit to "0" instead of the previous "1_000".
-And lastly, the most important thing: the `StateChange::Revert` return result, so we don't commit any partial changes.
+And lastly, the most important thing: the `StateChange::Revert` return result, so we don't commit any partial changes to the blockchain wrapper.

 ## Testing a successful funding campaign